BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 export default QRScanner
 ```

 Cool, we have all of the pieces in place.
 All of our logic will exist in our `QRScanner` component.
 We'll first add the most important part of a QRSCanner,access to the camera!
-We want to be retrieving whatever camera acceses our device has, and use it to get image data to our `quirc` module will process and decode.
+We want to be retrieving whatever camera accesses our device has, and use it to get image data to our `quirc` module will process and decode.

 Modern web standards allow us to do this quite easily with APIs provided by [WebRTC](https://webrtc.org/).
 We'll start first by adding our HTML `video` element to our QRScanner component.